open-contracting/standard/docs/schema/reference.md

 OCDS allows summarizing information in the document's `description` field.
 Providing clear summaries is a good practice, as it allows applications to display this information in a user-interface and thus enables users to read key facts without having to search through the whole document.

-For documents that contain multiple languages, use the `languages` field to list the languages used in the document.
-For documents published in multiple languages, add a separate `Document` object for each language.
+If a document contains multiple languages, use the `languages` field to list the languages used in the document.
+If multiple versions of a document are published, each in a different language, add a separate `Document` object for each version of the document.

 ```{jsonschema} ../../build/current_lang/release-schema.json
 :pointer: /definitions/Document